OpenStackOnRaPi/ostackinstall/README.md

 ```

   > [!IMPORTANT]
-  > Now edit file `/etc/netplan/50-cloud-init.yaml` and adjust IP, DHCP server and DNS server addresses for your RPi (see the Netplan code above).
+  > Now edit file `/etc/netplan/50-cloud-init.yaml` and adjust static IP address, DHCP server and DNS server addresses for your RPi (see the Netplan code above).
+In the future, each RPi will be accessible on the static IP address just configured.

 ```
 sudo nano /etc/netplan/50-cloud-init.yaml